eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 ## For The Impatient!

-Issuance does not all get dumped into liquid unstaked Ether.
+Issuance does not all get dumped into native Ether.
 Some portion of it is reinvested by staking businesses; indeed this process is coded into LST smart contracts.